Bayesian Framework for the E1 and E2 Astrophysical Factors at 300 keV from Subthreshold and Ground-State Asymptotic Normalization Coefficients: Deterministic map for

-Note that for the flat prior in $C_{1}$ the posterior is strongly skewed: the MAP (see Appendix \ref{MAPMED}) ($\sim$96~keV\,b) lies outside the central 68\% CI because skewness displaces the posterior from the median.
-In skewed distributions, central CIs exclude equal tails of probability mass and need not contain the MAP.
+Note that for the flat prior in $C_{1}$ the posterior is strongly right-skewed: the MAP (see Appendix \ref{MAPMED}) ($\sim$96~keV\,b) lies outside the central $68\%$ credible interval because skewness displaces the posterior from the median.
+In skewed distributions, central credible intervals exclude equal tails of probability mass and need not contain the MAP.
+Because the low-end tail is excluded, the correlation with ${}^{6}{\rm Li}$ ANC $C_{\alpha\,d}$ becomes not significant.

+However, the low–Gaussian posterior remains sensitive to the lower end of the $C_{1}$ range, which is correlated with the ${}^{6}\mathrm{Li}$ ANC used to normalize the sub–Coulomb transfer extractions \cite{Brune,Avila,Hebborn}.